craftcms/docs/docs/commerce/3.x/payment-gateways.md

 ## Storing Config Outside of the Database

-We recommend configuring gateways in the Craft control panel, using [environment variables](https://craftcms.com/docs/3.x/config/#environmental-configuration) so environment-specific settings and sensitive API keys don’t end up in the database or project config.
+When you’re configuring gateways in the Craft control panel, we recommend using [environment variables](https://craftcms.com/docs/3.x/config/#environmental-configuration) so environment-specific settings and sensitive API keys don’t end up in the database or project config.

 ::: tip
 Craft CMS 3.7.22 added UI giving boolean values the option to be set with environment variables.
 Previously, these could only be overridden in static config files.